Insoft-UK/Xprime/Xcode/Tools/note/hpnote.md

 >The 🔲 *Default* color is ⬛️ *Black* or ⬜️ *White* for foreground color, depending on whether the theme is light or dark. 🔲 *Clear* is fully transparent, regardless of the theme.

 >[!IMPORTANT]
->Values encoded in base-32 are marked with a leading escape character `\`.
-Integer values are stored directly, without an escape prefix.
+>Values encoded in base-32 are indicated by a leading escape character `\`.
+Integer values are stored directly, without any escape prefix.
+The only exception is the integer 92, which is also marked with a leading `\`, because 92 corresponds to `\` in ASCII.